Amitabh-K/Password-Generator/README.md

   * Uppercase characters

-  ### Apart from the usercase
+  ### Apart from the use case

   * The user is also have the option to click a button to copy the password to their clipboard.
-  * The user will get an animatted snackbar for password generated and error message incase used doec not select any option.
+  * The user will get an animated snackbar for password generated and error message in case used does not select any option.

   ### Prerequisites

-This file opens in all the browsers, but chrome (incluging chrome for mobile devices) has been deemed as the browser for best results.
+This file opens in all the browsers, but chrome (including chrome for mobile devices) has been deemed as the browser for best results.

 ### Accessing

 This web application / can be accessed via the link https://amitabh-k.github.io/Password.ak/

 ## Running the tests

-Use Inspect Element of Google Chrome to test the responsiveness of the web-page's on various screen sizes.
+Use Inspect Element of Google Chrome to test the responsiveness of the webpage’s on various screen sizes.

 ## Technologies

-* Javascript
+* JavaScript
 * HTML
 * CSS
 * Bootstrap CSS framework for responsive, mobile-first front-end web development